 And then there's what happened on December 26th 2004.
 Kamala beach was hit quite hard, and took time to recover.
 But Kamala was not mentioned nearly as much as Patong just down the road.
-More talk of the tsunami on these pages: Kamala Temple, and 4 Years After the Tsunami.
+More talk of the tsunami on these pages: Kamala Temple, and Phuket Tsunami Memories.
 We were all on the beach at Kamala on December 25th 2004.
 So Kamala has some memories for me.
 Lots of "what if?" thoughts.

 One morning in April 2009, I drove to Kamala in the early morning sunshine for a walk along the beach.
 The photos on this page are all from that morning.
 It's about a mile along the beach starting from the temple at the south end passing fishermen and their longtail boats, then the main beach with beach chairs and small restaurants.
 The northern section is very quiet, as a large part of the land behind the beach is a Muslim graveyard.
 There are still a few little beachside shacks selling drinks.
 It's not most people's idea of "busy" Phuket!

 The temple end of Kamala beach is not so good for a swim, as a couple of canals drain into the sea there - all the chairs and hotels are further up the beach.
 Not far from the temple there were longtail boats and fishermen cleaning their nets.
 I guess they had already unloaded the catch - you have to wake up really early to catch a fisherman in the act!

 Before 9am the heat is not too bad for walking, and there are patches of shade on the beach, shadows cast by trees, not by tall buildings - you don't see any huge hotels here, even the larger hotels at Kamala are quite low key.
 Beach chairs were empty, although some of the restaurants were busy serving breakfast.